 Aging

-My current research on aging is funded by a grant from the National Institute on Aging at the National Institutes of Health (1R61AG078529-01).
-This project, which includes key personnel at 6 institutions in the US and Canada and for which I am the lead PI, aims to establish a new animal model system for assessing why individuals age at different rates, using the noninvasive long-term study of wild capuchin monkeys in Costa Rica.
+My current research on aging in wild capuchin monkeys is funded by a grant from the National Institute on Aging at the National Institutes of Health (1R61AG078529-01).The central aim of the project is to establish a new animal model system for assessing why individuals age at different rates, using the noninvasive long-term study of wild capuchin monkeys in Costa Rica.

 - PIs